divanvisagie/Layer-Capability-Pattern/README.md

 Each capability must be able to provide a score indicating how well it can handle a given `RequestMessage`.
 This allows the system to intelligently route requests to the most appropriate capability.

-**5. Message Embedding:**
-To enhance the system's intelligence, `RequestMessage`s may be converted into a text or data embedding.
-This allows for more sophisticated routing and handling of requests, such as using machine learning models.